-Behavioural economics has taken flight in Australia and offers insights for those of us working in communications in agriculture and natural resources to be more effective in bringing about change.
+Behavioural economics is taking off in Australia and offers insights for those of us working in communications in agriculture and natural resources to be more effective in bringing about change.

 Think about the last time you went to the shops and bought an apple.
 What made you buy it and how many did you buy?
 Perhaps they were on sale or you were after a particular brand.
 Or was it something else, like the location of the apple stand in the store, or something you saw before you entered the shop.
 Or was it simply that they were in a bag and easy to grab.

 Behavioural economics looks for the answers to these types of questions.
 It identifies what causes us to do what we do, or why we act in one way over another.
 Put simply, it’s the science of decision making.